Orogenic gold deposit: Environmental effects

 The mining at orogenic gold deposits has significant negative environmental effects.
 Over 90% of ore extracted from orogenic gold deposits is treated by the process of cyanidation.
 The toxic waste created from this process is stored in tailings ponds, which presents a risk for contamination of soil and water in the event of accidents or negligence by those handling the toxic liquids.
 This contamination can occur in many forms such as dam failures, unregulated drainage into rivers, or leeching of toxic liquids through permeable soils.
-One such example of this type of environmental disaster is the August 19, 1995 Omai cyanide spill in which the tailings dam of the Canadian owned Omai Gold Mines Ltd failed, releasing over 440 000 cubic meters of cyanide-laced effluent into the Omai river, causing over 80 km of distaster zone downriver.
+One such example of this type of environmental disaster is the August 19, 1995 Omai cyanide spill in which the tailings dam of the Canadian-owned Omai Gold Mines Ltd failed, releasing over 440,000 cubic meters of cyanide-laced effluent into the Omai river, causing over 80 km of disaster zone downriver.
 The energy consumption associated with operating a mine in an orogenic gold deposit also produces a large carbon footprint, which as a greenhouse gas contributes to climate change.
-Furthermore, creating space for open pit mines, tailings ponds, and mine infrastructure requires clearing vast amount of land, leading to deforestation and the destruction of natural habitats.
+Furthermore, creating space for open-pit mines, tailings ponds and mine infrastructure requires clearing vast amount of land, leading to deforestation and the destruction of natural habitats.